devlato/tc39-proposal-key-exclusion-syntax-in-object-spread/README.md

-# Key exclusion and inclusion syntax in object spread
+# Key exclusion syntax in object spread

-ECMAScript proposal and reference implementation for exclusion and inclusion syntax in the object spread.
+ECMAScript proposal and reference implementation for exclusion syntax in the object spread.

 **Author(s):** Denis Tokarev (Canva)